xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 ## Running the Convergence Study

-The convergence study in `mfem/examples/atpesc/mfem` has the following options.
+The convergence study has the following options.

 ```
 ./convergence --help